gvwilson/sensibleadventures/cloudherd/new.md

 tiger can *talk*!"

-Noxy opened her mouth to say, "Why don't you go jump in the fishpond?" but a deep *boom boom* cut her off.
-She and Sensy looked at each other wide-eyed.  *Boom boom*, pause.  *Boom boom*, pause.
+Noxy opened her mouth to say, "Why don't you go jump in the fishpond?" but a deep *doom doom* cut her off.
+She and Sensy looked at each other wide-eyed.  *Doom doom*, pause.  *Doom doom*, pause.
 It was Stale's home drum.
 It meant a house was on fire, or a bear had wandered into the village, or someone was lost in a storm and needed help to find their way home.
 It meant trouble.